the-azure-lab/learning-bicep/getting-started/README.md

 ```
 bicep build main.bicep
 ```
-The main.bicep file should compile without errors and you should now see a main.json file in your folder.
+The main.bicep file should compile without errors and you should now see a `main.json` file in your folder.
+This is the template that can be sent to the Azure Resource Manager API.

 ```json
 {